Opens an external page Link to the homepage

 The short film, Protecting Nature Starts with You, explains how we can help to protect nature by changing our consumption behaviour.

-As part of the BfN-funded project on Sustainable Consumption for Biodiversity and Ecosystem Services conducted from 2017 to 2019, the impacts of German consumption on biodiversity and ecosystem services in the countries of origin of the products and services used were assessed and recommendations for action developed, using three case studies focusing on soy, cotton and lithium.
+A previous BfN-funded study on sustainable consumption, “KonsumWende” (2017-2019), used case studies on soy, cotton and lithium to investigate the effects of German consumption on biodiversity and ecosystem services in the commodities’ countries of origin and to develop recommendations for action.
 The results of the study make it clear that in countries like Germany, major changes of our consumption patterns are needed without delay.
 In many cases, the most efficient way to mitigate the serious impacts of consumption is to reduce the quantities consumed by encouraging sufficiency-oriented lifestyles.
 Proposed measures range from reducing meat consumption in the food sector, moving away from the fast fashion culture in the textiles industry and reducing dependency on private motorised transport.

 All-round commitment is needed